nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 ## 🧠 Wavefield Prediction Using Neural Networks

-This project demonstrates a data-driven approach to predict seismic wavefields using a feedforward artificial neural network (ANN).
-Rather than simulating wave propagation through numerical methods for every scenario, the ANN learns to map from acquisition geometry to the resulting wavefield.
+This project presents a data-driven approach for predicting seismic wavefields using a feedforward artificial neural network (ANN).
+Instead of physically collecting seismic data for every possible source–receiver configuration, the ANN is trained to learn the underlying relationship between acquisition geometry and the resulting wavefield.
+Once trained, the model can predict wavefield responses for new or missing source positions, offering a flexible tool for survey design and planning.

 ### How It Works